romanz/amodem/doc/DESIGN.md

 ### Index

-The canonicalisation process ([SLIP-0013][2] and [SLIP-0017][3]) of an email address or ssh address allows for the mixing in of an extra `index' - a unsigned 32 bit number.
+The canonicalisation process ([SLIP-0013][2] and [SLIP-0017][3]) of an email address or ssh address allows for the mixing in of an extra 'index' - a unsigned 32 bit number.
 This allows one to have multiple, different keys, for the same address.

-This feature is currently not used -- it is set to `0'.
+This feature is currently not used -- it is set to '0'.
 This may change in the future.

 [1]: https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki
 [2]: https://github.com/satoshilabs/slips/blob/master/slip-0013.md